dttctcs/seidr-skeleton/README.md

-Base Skeleton to start your application using Flask-AppBuilder
+A skeleton project to jump start a seidr application